-(j) Impairment of Non-Financial Assets
+(i) Impairment of Non-Financial Assets

 At the end of each reporting period, the carrying amounts of the Company's non-financial assets are reviewed to determine whether there is any indication that those assets are impaired.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment, if any.
 The recoverable amount is the higher of fair value less costs to sell and value in use.
 Fair value is determined as the amount that would be obtained from the sale of the asset in an arm's length transaction between knowledgeable and willing parties.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognized in profit or loss for the period.
 For the purposes of impairment testing, exploration and evaluation assets are allocated to cash-generating units to which the exploration activity relates.
-A cash-generating unit is determined as the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows, the recoverable amount is determined for the cash-generating unit to which the asset belongs.
+A cash-generating unit is determined as the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or groups of assets.
+For an asset that does not generate largely independent cash inflows, the recoverable amount is determined for the cash-generating unit to which the asset belongs.